Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

 Note that for technical reasons, the *Swift*-XRT repository may sometimes be unavailable, even if your internet connection is stable.
 Whenever `ConnectTimeout` exception arises while requesting event, a corresponding warning will be shown.
 The time-outed request also will not be further processed.

 Please look at an example input file [`example_input`](example_input) (a number of non-existing and non-GRB events are intentionally added for illustration).

+**WARNING:** In the current version, <ins>at least 2 unique complete lightcurves</ins> must be found in the *Swift*-XRT repository for the script to work properly!
+Otherwise, unexpected behavior occurs when calculating reconstruction errors.

 **Step 2.** Once the requirements are installed and the `<input-file>` is prepared, you can run `score_samples` script.
 To see instructions:
 ```